- Leave Management

 The most significant is the Employment Rights Act of 1996, which grants employees the right to take time off to deal with an emergency situation.

 This employment law defines "emergency situation" as any emergencies involving the death of a dependent.
 However, it does not clarify how much time can be taken off for a dependent.
 The law simply states that the leave entitlements should be 'reasonable'.

 It does not, however, grant any statutory right to be paid for bereavement leave.
 Many employers still elect to do this out of respect for the grieving, though they are not obligated to do so.

 In 2020, the U.K. passed Jack's Law for working parents, the first law granting parental bereavement leave in the world.

 Under the new law, working parents who lose a dependent child under the age of 18 will receive two weeks statutory bereavement leave to allow them time to grieve.
 The time off for dependents can be a block of two weeks or two separate weeks taken across the year following the child's death.

 This allows working bereaved parents to allocate their time off for the moments they need it most.

 The new law makes the UK one of the few countries in the world to offer statutory bereavement leave.
 In addition, it is the only country in the world to offer two complete weeks.
-The law will take effect on 6 April 2020.
+The law came into effect on 6 April 2020.

 In addition, the new UK law extends to miscarriages and stillbirths.
 This is vital for couples.

 If your baby is born dead before 24 weeks of pregnancy, it is legally considered a miscarriage.
 But, it is considered a stillborn after 24 weeks of pregnancy.
 This is a critical distinction because a miscarriage does not grant you rights to maternity, paternity, or shared parental leave.